M1918 Browning automatic rifle: Sweden

-In 1920 Belgian arms manufacturer Fabrique Nationale (FN) acquired sales and production rights to the BAR series of firearms in Europe from Colt.
+In 1920, Belgian arms manufacturer Fabrique Nationale (FN) acquired sales and production rights to the BAR series of firearms in Europe from Colt.
 The first BAR model sold by FN was the Kg m/21 (Kg—Kulsprutegevär or "machinegun rifle") chambered for the 6.5×55mm m/94 cartridge.
 The m/21 is a variant of the Model 1919 designed to Swedish specifications and manufactured initially by Colt's and later under license at the Carl Gustafs Stads Gevärsfaktori in Eskilstuna.
 Compared to the Model 1919, the Swedish weapon has—apart from the different caliber—a spiked bipod and dust covers for ejection.
 The m/21 would become one of Sweden's main support weapons in the interwar years together with the water-cooled, belt-fed Ksp m/1914 medium machine gun (Swedish adaptation of the Austrian M07/12).
 Dissatisfied with the rapidly overheating fixed barrel of the m/21, Carl Gustaf began to design a new quick-detach mechanism for the barrel that mates the externally grooved chamber to a series of rotating flanges in the receiver operated by a locking lever.
 The barrel also received cooling fins along its entire length.
 These enhancements were incorporated into the fm/1935 prototype, which was favorably evaluated during trials in 1935.
 The final version was the Kg m/37, adopted for service in 1937, which uses a smooth-contour, unfinned barrel.
 Numerous m/21 guns were retrofitted with the screw-on receiver extension and quick-change barrel and renamed the Kg m/21-37.
 The m/37 remained in service until replaced by the FN MAG, but was still in second-line use until 1980.
 Carl Gustaf also developed a belt-fed prototype; however, it was never adopted.

 China

-The Chinese Nationalist Army used the FN M1930 throughout the Second Sino-Japanese War.
+The Chinese Nationalist Army used the FN Mle 1930 throughout the Second Sino-Japanese War.
 29,550 were bought from Belgium between 1933 and 1939.
 The Chinese BAR was chambered for the German 7.92×57mm Mauser round, the standard rifle cartridge of the National Revolutionary Army.
 After the outbreak of the Pacific War, the Chinese Expeditionary Army in Burma was equipped with American BARs.
-Towards the end of the war small quantities of American equipment, including the BAR, made their way into mainland China.
+Towards the end of World War II, small quantities of American equipment, including the BAR, made their way into mainland China.